Emanuelpna/podcast-app/README.md

 npx expo start --tunnel
 ```

+## Next Steps

+- [ ] Add feedback to download episode progress on downloads page
+- [ ] Add a toast notifications system
+- [ ] Fix Player styles and playbackObject persistance to use on AsyncStorage
+- [ ] Add iTunes or Spotify API integration on usePodcastSearch()

 ## TO DO

 - [x] Subscriptions -  Add subscribe to a channel option (a action button in subscribes page and a subscribe button on podcast channel page)